About Natasha Young

 I received my Bachelor’s degree in Psychology from Indiana University with a focus on creative arts therapies and outdoor recreation.
 I became very interested in the power of the creative process to transform lives and improve wellness that I went on to earn my Master’s degree in Art Therapy, as well as obtaining my license as a professional counselor.

 I am providing Telehealth mental health services for all people from a distance (without having to meet in person at an office).
+I am also providing In-person services for clients downtown Columbia Missouri at Crest Health & Wellness

 Supervision services for professionals working towards credentialing